Shell-less chick embryo culture: Early history

 Christian Heinrich Pander (1794–1865): Pander's studies in the early 19th century, published in 1817, focused on chick embryo development.
 He introduced the concept of germ layers, describing how the ectoderm, mesoderm, and endoderm formed in the chick embryo.
 His work laid the groundwork for later embryological studies and was influential in developmental biology.
 His work in 1817, Dissertatio Inauguralis quaedam de Ovi Avium atque Hominis Incubatione [Dissertation on the Incubation of the Avian Egg and Humans].
 Würzburg: University of Würzburg.
 This dissertation introduced the concept of germ layers, describing the ectoderm, mesoderm, and endoderm in the developing chick.

 Karl Ernst von Baer built on Pander's work and is often called the "father of embryology."
-His studies in the 1820s focused on vertebrate embryology, including that of the chick, and he formulated "von Baer's laws" describing the stages of development.
+His studies in the 1820s focused on vertebrate embryology, including that of the chick, and he formulated von Baer's laws, describing the stages of development.
 He did not use shell-less techniques but dissected eggs at different stages to observe development.
 In 1828 his work On the Developmental History of Animals: Observation and Reflection laid the foundation of comparative embryology and described developmental stages, including his renowned laws of development.

 While these studies did not involve full in vitro culture of chick embryos without shells, they were significant for embryology, marking advances in observing and understanding developmental processes.
 True shell-less chick embryo culturing methods emerged only in the 20th century, with improved understanding of environmental needs for sustaining embryos outside the shell.
-These set the foundation for practical shell-less embryo culturing to emerged with the advent of modern laboratory techniques.
+These set the foundation for practical shell-less embryo culturing to emerge with the advent of modern laboratory techniques.